YurgFS/FS25_Yurg_Custom_Pack/README.md

 - max pickup liters per second increased (x10)
 - the bigger bales are now the default ones
 - bale unloading time reduced
+- able to pick up swaths on non-owned farmlands

 > [!IMPORTANT]
 > The pre-chambers of round balers will only be effective at the right speed for the current job.